 Go to the Vet!

 If your dog ate rat poison, go to the vet immediately with a box of the kind of poison that's been ingested.
 Do not hesitate!
-If less than 2 hours have passed, your dog can be induced to vomit and given products to prevent absorption.
-This article explains the effect the poison has on your dog but it will not help you treat your pet.
+If less than two hours have passed, your dog can be induced to vomit and given products to prevent absorption.
+This article explains the effect the poison has on your dog, but it will not help you treat your pet.

 Evaluating the Extent of the Problem